Stan125/jekyll-doc-project/_docs/Sites/workshops_and_workflows.md

 ### Acknowledgement of our workshops

-The continued acknowledgment of the use of Sydney Informatics Hub facilities including statistical consulting ensures the sustainability of our services.
+The continued acknowledgment of the use of Sydney Informatics Hub facilities including Statistical Consulting ensures the sustainability of our services.
 Suggested wording for the use of our workshops and/or workflows:

 "The authors acknowledge the Statistical workshops and workflows provided by the Sydney Informatics Hub, a Core Research Facility of the University of Sydney.”